hod25/MagicMirror/README.md

 docker-compose up -d
 ````

-The container will start and with scenario ✌️ the MagicMirror should appear on the screen of your pi.
-In server only mode opening a browser at http://localhost:8080 should show the MagicMirror (scenario ☝️).
+The container will start and with scenario **electron** ✌️ the MagicMirror should appear on the screen of your pi.
+In server only mode opening a browser at http://localhost:8080 should show the MagicMirror (scenario **server** ☝️).

 > The container is configured to restart automatically so after executing `docker-compose up -d` it will restart with every reboot of your pi.